By using this site, you agree to our Privacy Policy and our Terms of Use.

 A gavel sitting next to a pair of handcuffs on top of a spread of dollar bills

 In the ordinary course of business, it is not uncommon for individuals and organizations to find themselves involved in litigation or arbitration.
 As a result, settlements and judgments can occur, which may have significant tax implications.
 However, these implications are often overlooked or misunderstood.
-Understanding the federal tax treatment of settlements and judgments is crucial for both the payer and the recipient.
+Understanding the federal tax treatment of settlements and judgments is crucial for both the payer and the recipient and how to minimize settlement taxation.

 Determining Tax Treatment: The Origin of the Settlement Claim